 The State of New Jersey can suspend or revoke your license for many reasons.
 The state takes suspensions and revocations seriously and may fine you, sentence you to jail, and suspend or revoke your license for an additional period of time if you drive after having lost your driving privileges.

 Some of the most common ways New Jersey drivers might face license suspension or revocation include:

-There are many other reasons, including alcohol-related offenses, that your license may be suspended.
+However, there are many other reasons, including alcohol-related offenses, that your license may be suspended.

-If you are charged with driving during while your license is suspended or revoked, you could be fined or in some cases sentenced to jail.
+If you are charged with driving while your license is suspended or revoked, you could be fined or in some cases sentenced to jail.
 In general:

 For offenses that involved certain aggravating factors, the penalties will be more severe.
 For example:

 Also, for many convictions, your license may be suspended or revoked for an additional period of time.